You’re trying to fix something.

 From the foundations we begin with,

-to the larger systems that surround us,
+to the systems around us,

-Life is the whole mosaic, not just one piece.
+Because life is the whole mosaic, not just one piece.

 Context matters.